 DAC (Saw) is buffered on pin 19 and derived from an on-chip bandgap reference.

-The overflow from this counter is output on pin 18.
+An overflow pulse from this counter is output on pin 18.
 With Reset unused this output provides

 a short pulse every 256 counts of the counter.
 A rising

 edge on the Reset pin resets the counter.
 This outputs a pulse on 18 and also restarts

 the sawtooth waveform.
 Interesting and useful waveshapes can be created